 Here are some main things to start considering:

 The most common gemstone used in engagement rings would have to be Diamonds.
 They are traditional, timeless and beautiful.
 Not only are they beautiful, they are also very hard.
-If you check out my Gemstones page you can see the 'hardness' scale of Diamonds, compared with other gems, they are by far the hardest of them all.
-Hardness refers to scratching on the surface of the stone, Diamonds will not scratch over time.
-If you hit them hard enough, on the right angle, they can definitely brake/fracture/chip, but they will not become worn over time.
+If you check out my Gemstones page you can see the 'hardness' scale of Diamonds, compared with other gems, they are by far the hardest-wearing of them all.

-If you're a little more unique and Diamonds are not for you, there are so many other options we can go through.
+If you're a little more unique and Diamonds are not for you (or your partner!) there are so many other options we can go through.
 Being a Gemmologist, I can definitely suggest all sorts of beautiful and suitable gemstones, along with educating you about the pros and cons of each.
-Again, if you check out my Gemstones page, you can see some other options out there along with all their hardnesses and the colours you can find them in.

-Once you have decided on a gemstone, we can chat about what sort of shape you would like.
 Round, Oval, Pear, Marquise, Princess, Cushion, Radiant - just to name a few.
 Round is the most common and classic, whereas the others are all fancy and unique shapes for engagement rings.
-It totally depends on what sort of style ring you're after, but sometimes shapes are limited when finding unique coloured gemstones so this is definitely something we can chat about when we start sourcing a gemstone that is perfect for you.
+It totally depends on what sort of style ring you're after.

 There are a few different options to choose from when picking a metal.
 The most common metals are either White Gold or Platinum.
-They are very similar in colouring, White Gold is usually Rhodium Plated to give it an extra bright finish (as raw White Gold is more of a grey metal) whereas Platinum does not need to be plated, is generally harder wearing but is usually a bit more expensive again.
+They are very similar in colouring, White Gold is usually Rhodium Plated to give it an extra bright finish (as raw White Gold is more of a grey metal) whereas Platinum does not need to be plated, is generally harder wearing.